What is the P-C-D Framework and Why Is It Important for My Contractor Website?

 Because you do sell SOMETHING.

-Whatever home improvement service you offer, you’re trying to solve a customer’s problem.
+Whatever contractor, trade or home improvement service you offer, you’re trying to solve a customer’s problem.
 If you blindly point them to a solution (which is what you do when you have service pages on your website full of brief contact info and a few sentences about what you do) you’re not helping them solve their problem, and they’re not going to pay for your services.

 The P-C-D Framework is how we figure out what problem people have, NOT what service they’re looking for.
 By creating content that solves problems, our client’s websites become conversion machines.